avinashbarnwal/avinashbarnwal.github.io/_posts/2024-10-05-langchain_generative_ai.md

 print(palchain.prompt.template)
 ```

 **Building chains**
 We have set up ourselves to build the chains.
-We need to build how we can pass output of one chain to another chain as input.
+We need to figure out how to pass the output of one chain to another chain as input.
 We can use SimpleSequentialChain.
-One of the use case of Chains is to improve the OpenAI - ChatGPT as it is limited with recency of the information to build the models.
+One use case of Chains is to improve the OpenAI-ChatGPT, as it is limited by the recency of the information used to build the models.

-We have similar concept to LLMs which is Agents.
-Agents have access to LLMs and suite of tools for example Google Search, Python REPL, math calculator, weather APIs, etc. One of the most common agent is zero-shot-react-description.
-This tool uses ReAct (Reason+Act) framework to pick the most usable tool.
+We have a similar concept to LLMs: agents.
+Agents have access to LLMs and a suite of tools, such as Google Search, Python REPL, math calculator, weather APIs, etc. One of the most common agents is zero-shot-react-description.
+This tool uses the ReAct (Reason+Act) framework to pick the most usable tool.
 We need to initialize the agent and pass it the tools and LLM it needs.
-For example- we are using pal-math.
+For example, we are using pal-math.
 We will pass the same LLM used before for initialization.

 ```
 from langchain.agents import initialize_agent